elizobo/LR_tutorial/index.md

 This prints the misclassification error rate as 23% which is good to bear in mind when writing your results and working with model predictions.

 You can also use your model to make predictions given specific explanatory values.
-For example, to find the predictive probability of an Engleman spruce in Plot 1 with a DBH of 10cm having cone presence in 2018 you could do the following:
+For example, to find the predictive probability of an Engleman spruce in Plot 1 with a DBH of 10 cm having cone presence in 2018 you could do the following:

 ```r
 # Make predictions